 f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-No If you have answered yes, please give details: 12.
+If you have answered yes, please give details: 12.
 Charges associated with the property a.
 Is there a factor or property manager for your property?
-No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: b.
+If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: b.
 Is there a common buildings insurance policy?
-No If you have answered yes, is the cost of the insurance included in monthly/annual factor's charges?
-C. Please give details of any other charges you have to pay on a regular baupkeep of common areas or repair works, for example to a residents' as or maintenance or stair fund.
-13. Specialist work а.
+If you have answered yes, is the cost of the insurance included in monthly/annual factor's charges? с.
+Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
+13. Specialist work a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-Yes If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
-Upon moving into the property in 2007, significant dry & wet rot was found within the property.
-The extent of this was fully investigated and all repaired/replaced by a specialist contractor along with preventative work. b.
+No If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property. b.
 As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
-Yes If you have answered yes, please give details: As above C. If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
-Yes If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
+If you have answered yes, please give details: C. If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
 If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.
 This may be shown in the original estimate.
-Guarantees are held by: I think we should have and I will seek to recover.
+14. Guarantees are held by: Guarantees 1-7.
+Are there any guarantees or warranties for any of the following?

-14. Guarantees a.
-Are there any guarantees or warranties for any of the following? (i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work installations? (for example, cavity wall installation, underpinning, indemnity policy) No b.
-If you have answered 'yes' or 'with title deeds', please give details of the installations to which the guarantee(s) relate(s): e work or C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: 15.
+(i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work installations? (for example, cavity wall installation, underpinning, indemnity policy) No b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above?
+If you have answered yes , please give details: No 15.
 Boundaries So far as you are aware, has any boundary of your property been moved in thelast 10 years?
-No If you have answered yes, please give details: 16.
-Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes If you have answered yes, please give details: Extended garden to the side of the house.
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
 Yes b. that affects your property in some other way?
 No C. that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.